A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model

-The aim of this paper is to understand when burstiness is a concern for BH.
+While previous simulations in the literature can be used to identify some settings where the BH procedure will exhibit burstiness (see for example, Figure 5 of \cite{frig:kloa:casu:2009} or Figure 1 of \cite{DelattreRoquainWideFig1}), the aim of this paper is to gain a theoretical understanding of when burstiness is a concern for BH.
 We identify dependency structures among test statistics that in conjunction with certain proportions of nonnulls make BH prone to delivering bursts of false discoveries.
 We find other settings where such bursts must be rare.
 Our results are asymptotic and hold in a two-group mixture model previously studied by \cite{GenoveseWasserman}, \cite{DR16} and \cite{Izmirlian2020}.
 In that model, independent $\dbern(\pi_1)$ variables define which hypotheses are nonnull, the null $p$-values have the $\dunif(0,1)$ distribution and the nonnull $p$-values have some other distribution in common.

-The BH procedure and the asymptotic distribution of the FDP is well studied for the setting where the test statistics are independent. \cite{FinnerAndRoters_withnonulls,FinnerAndRoters} study properties of the number of false discoveries under independence both when there are no nonnulls and when the tests of nonnull hypotheses always have $p$-values of $0$.
-Using an empirical process approach which we build upon, the limiting distribution of the FDP has been studied by \cite{GenoveseWasserman} under independence of the test statistics and was further extended in \cite{FarcomeniDependence} to the setting where the sequence of $p$-values is stationary and satisfies some mixing conditions.
-However, these asymptotic FDP distributions are derived for the ``plug-in" method (\cite{BH2000_plugin}) rather than the standard BH procedure.
-For the BH procedure itself, to our knowledge, a central limit theorem (CLT) for the FDP was first found in \cite{Neuvial2008} with a correction to the asymptotic variance formula by \cite{Izmirlian2020}.
-These works showed that in the two group mixture model with Bernoulli parameter $\pi_1$ and with $m$ hypothesis to test, when using the BH procedure at FDR control level $q$, $\sqrt{m}\big(\FDP - (1-\pi_1) q\big)$ converges as $m \rightarrow \infty$ to a centered Gaussian with variance that depends on $q$, $\pi_1$, and the common nonnull $p$-value distribution.
+The BH procedure and the asymptotic distribution of the FDP is well studied for the setting where the test statistics are independent. \cite{FinnerAndRoters_withnonulls,FinnerAndRoters} study properties of the number of false discoveries under independence both when there are no nonnulls and when the nonnull $p$-values are always $0$.
+The limiting distribution of the FDP was studied by \cite{GenoveseWasserman} under independence of the test statistics; however, their asymptotic FDP results are derived for the ``plug-in" method (\cite{BH2000_plugin}) rather than the standard BH procedure.
+To our knowledge, a CLT for the FDP of the BH procedure itself was first explicitly stated in \cite{Neuvial2008}, which uses a functional delta method argument. \cite{Izmirlian2020}, using a CLT for a randomly stopped process, provides a simpler proof of a CLT for the FDP and corrects an error in Neuvial's asymptotic variance formula.
+These works show that in the two group mixture model with Bernoulli parameter $\pi_1$ and with $m$ hypotheses to test, when using the BH procedure at FDR control level $q$, $\sqrt{m}\big(\FDP - (1-\pi_1) q\big)$ converges as $m \rightarrow \infty$ to a centered Gaussian with variance that depends on $q$, $\pi_1$, and the common nonnull $p$-value distribution.